DevOps-and-Cloud-based-Software/assignment-1/README.md

 You will need to fill in the proper responses for 200, 400, and 404.
 More information about responses can be found here: [https://swagger.io/docs/specification/describing-responses/](https://swagger.io/docs/specification/describing-responses/)
 ## Generate Python Code

-Now that we have the OpenAPI definitions we can create the server stub on python.
+Now that we have the OpenAPI definitions, we can create the server stub on Python.
 Select 'Export'->'Server Stub'-> 'python-flask'

 <img src="/images/swgub6.png" alt="swagger" width="800"/>